A categorical characterization of strong Steiner $\omega$-categories: A categorical take on strong Steiner -categories

 The following definition of \emph{factor} leads to the definition of \emph{support} of a cell, which is inspired by Makkai's work \cite{MakkaiNotes}.

-\begin{defn} Let $\cC$ be an $\omega$-category freely generated by a polygraphic basis~$E$.
+\begin{defn} Let $\cC$ be an $\omega$-category freely generated by a polygraphic generating set~$E$.
 We say that $x\in E$ is a \emph{factor} of a $q$-cell $y$ if $y$ can be expressed as a composite

-where $a_i$ is a cell in $\cC$ and $k_i\ge0$ for $i=0,\dots,s$, for some bracketing of the expression so that it makes sense in $\cC$. \end{defn}
+where $a_i$ is a cell in $\cC$ and $k_i\ge0$ for $i=1,\dots,s$, for some bracketing of the expression so that it makes sense in $\cC$. \end{defn}

-\begin{defn} Let $\cC$ be an $\omega$-category freely generated by a polygraphic basis $E$.
+\begin{defn} Let $\cC$ be an $\omega$-category freely generated by a polygraphic generating set $E$.
 Given a $q$-cell $y$, the \emph{support} of $y$ is the (possibly empty\footnote{The support of a cell is empty if and only if the cell is trivial.}) set

 \end{defn}

 The following lemma explains how this notion of support is compatible with the one given in the algebraic context from~\cref{SupportComplex}.